jmhobbs/wordpress-scanner/README.md

 You don't gain much after gzip, but it's still interesting, and decoding should be faster than JSON.

 If we move to a prefix tree, I think we could easily go even smaller.

+# Ideas

+  * https://github.com/d4l3k/messagediff - Diff the output of client/server
+  * Optionally use protobufs
+  * Make sure gzip is on
+  * HTTP/2?
+  * TLS & Auth
+  * Use a tree structure (radix tree?) and binary encoding for xfer
+  * Hash at the directory level (sorted filenames + hashes)